vincentbernat/dashkiosk/README.md

  3. An _Android app_ that will run the receiver.
 This is mainly a fullscreen webview.

+ 4. A _Chromecast custom receiver_ which will run the regular receiver if you want to display dashboards using Google Chromecast devices.

 The full documentation is available on [ReadTheDocs][].

 [ReadTheDocs]: http://dashkiosk.readthedocs.org